tap349/tap349.github.io/_posts/2017-11-01-elixir-behaviour.md

   end
   ````

-- callback module combined with behaviour module
+- CM combined with BM

   same as vice versa.

-- facade (or proxy) callback module (FCM)
+- facade (or proxy) CM (FCM)

-  unlike pure callback module, FCM is not a fully functional
-  callback module since it implements callbacks by delegating
+  unlike pure CM, FCM is not a fully functional CM since it implements
-  to specific callback module fetched from environment.
+  callbacks by delegating to specific CM fetched from environment.

-  FCM is often combined with behaviour module.
+  FCM is often combined with BM.

   => FCM acts as a facade or proxy forwarding calls to dynamically
   fetched adapter so that clients are not even aware that they are